jacano1969/moodle-block_courseawards_vote/readme.md

-# Course Awards Plug-in for Moodle 2.0 to 2.4
+# Course Awards Vote plugin for Moodle 2.x

-A quick and easy way of getting a course's rating from students, awarding courses medals based on score, and reporting on courses Moodle-wide.
+Course Awards: A quick and easy way of getting a course's rating from students, awarding courses medals based on score, and reporting on courses Moodle-wide.

+This '[vote](https://github.com/vaughany/moodle-block_courseawards_vote)' block: Used to collect a user's vote, and optionally a brief textual note, about the course.

+> **See also:** the '[medal](https://github.com/vaughany/moodle-block_courseawards_medal)' block and the [report](https://github.com/vaughany/moodle-report_courseawards).

 ## News: Highlighted in May 2012 OFSTED Good Practice report

-The Course Awards blocks and report have been highlighted in a May 2012 OFSTED Good Practice report into South Devon College, alongside Moodle itself.
-(Look out for 'Moodle 'Medals' as it's known locally.)
+The Course Awards plugins have been highlighted in a May 2012 OFSTED Good Practice report into South Devon College, alongside Moodle itself.
+(Look out for 'Moodle Medals' as it's known locally.)

 * [OFSTED web page](http://www.ofsted.gov.uk/resources/good-practice-resource-making-most-of-information-and-communication-technology-south-devon-college)
 * [PDF](http://www.ofsted.gov.uk/sites/default/files/documents/surveys-and-good-practice/s/South%20Devon%20College%20-%20Good%20practice%20example.pdf)